Dunn Research Laboratory

 Undergraduate Research Assistant

-Marshall is a senior Bioengineering major at Clemson University, focused on studying the variation of immune system gene expression in triple-negative breast cancer.
+Marshall is a senior Biomedical Engineering major at Clemson University, focused on creating tunable stiffness hydrogels to mimic the native extracellular matrix of breast tissue.
 After graduation, he plans to attend graduate school and pursue a career in the regenerative medicine and tissue engineering industry.
 Marshall has been a part of the team since August 2024.

 Mia Boyle